Kim Kardashian Flaunts Tiny Waist In Bra Top, Spandex Shorts In Instagram Pic: Fans Mock Photoshop Blooper

 — Kim Kardashian West (@KimKardashian) March 24, 2018

-In addition to Kim, the March For Our Lives rally attracted celebrities ranging from George Clooney to Paul McCartney, reported CNN.
+In addition to Kim, the March For Our Lives rally attracted celebrities ranging from George Clooney to Paul McCartney, reported CNN via The Cut.
 High school students who lost friends in the horrific Florida shooting led the rally.
 Kanye West accompanied Kardashian, while Amal Clooney was with George.

 Other celebrities included Miley Cyrus, Jimmy Fallon, Common, and Demi Lovato.
 Glenn Close and Cher came together to join the march, as did Lin-Manuel Miranda and Ben Platt, who were among the performers in Washington.